CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Introduction

 \end{denseitemize}

-Together, these contributions advance the state of the art in MAS error recognition and establish a new foundation and datasets for making MAS more reliable, interpretable, and deployable at scale.
+These contributions advance the state of the art in MAS error recognition and establish a foundation for building more reliable, interpretable, and scalable multi-agent systems.
+We will release the datasets and benchmarks.